thanasisn/SDR_enhancement_LAP/Article_B12/Article_remote.md

 distribution of the CE events according to their duration.
 We conclude that although some groups of events last for more than an hour, about
-$79\%$ have a duration of equal or less than 5 minutes, likely due to the movements of clouds causing frequent blocking of the direct irradiance, which reduce the duration of the CE events.
+$79\%$ have a duration of equal or less than 5 minutes, likely due to the movements of clouds causing frequent blockings of the direct irradiance, which reduce the duration of the CE events.

 ![Figure 3.3: Relative frequency distribution of CE groups of consequent CE events according to their duration for Thessaloniki in the period 1994 -- 2023.
-The histogram was split in two plots with different y-axis scales for better readability.](media/image3.png){width="5.833333333333333in" height="3.7375in"}
+The histogram was split in two plots with different y-axis scales for better readability.](media/image10.png){width="5.833333333333333in" height="3.7375in"}

 *Figure 3.3: Relative frequency distribution of CE groups of consequent